Blog

 There are a few traps that new therapists often fall into.
 Writing beyond your scope — such as offering medical diagnoses — is a big one.
 Over‑advocating in contentious situations, like custody disputes, can also backfire.
 Forgetting to document the request or the letter itself is another common mistake.
 And finally, vague or overly emotional language can undermine your credibility.

-Avoiding these pitfalls isn’t about being cold or detached; it’s about protecting both yourself and your client by staying grounded in professional standards.
+Avoiding these pitfalls isn’t about being cold or detached; it’s about safe guarding both yourself and your client by staying grounded in professional standards.

 Informed Consent: Proceeding with Care

 When it comes to letter writing, informed consent isn’t just a box to tick — it’s the foundation of ethical practice.
 Before agreeing to draft anything, be upfront with clients about the practicalities.
 If your clinic charges administrative fees for preparing letters, forms, or documentation, disclose this clearly in advance.
+Beware to ensure that it is clear that the fee charged is solely for the time spent writing the letter and clients are not left with the impression that fees paid will curry the content of the letter.
 Transparency around costs helps avoid misunderstandings and reinforces professional boundaries.

 It’s also essential to clarify whether the intended recipient will even accept a letter from a Registered Psychotherapist.
 Some institutions or organizations may require documentation from a physician, psychiatrist, or another professional.
 Encourage clients to verify this before you invest time in drafting a letter that may not meet the requester’s requirements.
 This step protects both you and the client from disappointment or unnecessary expense.

-Requests often come from third parties — lawyers, schools, or employers — but even if a signed request form is provided, don’t engage without reviewing the matter directly with the client.
+Requests often come from third parties — lawyers, schools, or employers — but even if a signed request form is provided to you by that third party, don’t engage without reviewing the matter directly with the client.
 Remember, consent is dynamic.
 A client may authorize information release on Monday and withdraw that consent by Tuesday.
 Always secure your own signed consent form before proceeding, and respect the client’s right to change their mind at any point.

 Finally, consider potential harms.
 Even well‑intentioned letters can have unintended consequences.
 A letter meant to support a client’s case could expose sensitive details, invite scrutiny of their entire file, or shift the therapeutic relationship.
-By approaching letter writing with an abundance of caution — clarifying fees, verifying acceptability, co‑authoring when possible, and documenting consent — you mitigate risks and uphold the integrity of your practice.
+By approaching letter writing with an abundance of caution — clarifying fees, verifying acceptability, reviewing content before releasing the letter, and documenting consent — you mitigate risks and uphold the integrity of your practice.

 Closing Reflection